havocsec/blogz/content/chitchat/chat1/index.md

 ![Linux Meme](https://private-us-east-1.manuscdn.com/sessionFile/4TmNV84lHaKwMq7WL0wjNb/sandbox/YnASfohjJZQA63SOyYN5qW-images_1750146656669_na1fn_L2hvbWUvdWJ1bnR1L3VwbG9hZC9zZWFyY2hfaW1hZ2VzL0dnZlRWR0F2aXB3YQ.jpeg?Policy=eyJTdGF0ZW1lbnQiOlt7IlJlc291cmNlIjoiaHR0cHM6Ly9wcml2YXRlLXVzLWVhc3QtMS5tYW51c2Nkbi5jb20vc2Vzc2lvbkZpbGUvNFRtTlY4NGxIYUt3TXE3V0wwd2pOYi9zYW5kYm94L1luQVNmb2hqSlpRQTYzU095WU41cVctaW1hZ2VzXzE3NTAxNDY2NTY2NjlfbmExZm5fTDJodmJXVXZkV0oxYm5SMUwzVndiRzloWkM5elpXRnlZMmhmYVcxaFoyVnpMMGRuWmxSV1IwRjJhWEIzWVEuanBlZyIsIkNvbmRpdGlvbiI6eyJEYXRlTGVzc1RoYW4iOnsiQVdTOkVwb2NoVGltZSI6MTc2NzIyNTYwMH19fV19&Key-Pair-Id=K2HSFNDJXOU9YS&Signature=PhzmwJFyuA0sBle8kaPSgixEOo-QWvu0WMiHlaRHR9smMxkcFSO587-cF4elhq5Z-rShegn1ycQ325gF09NQlwZIznQztC5ZTQDFjxOGmYV-Fva3vFAzl-a7-6GdoKD-rWdAQpW2kAUWdzaAsVQuPUYQjnHIzx-8fo2zwmJSbdA1UPCh~F7h6~8FmpEBu8YCFLqFhQ3UcP1V85g5mbI30Pl~2EGraOMOjyKfIzcBsC~6A96uF8NiXBvEeLdRn6xTtks5PQONWeMMjFZfxQuxI80Isi8c3zzL~8FMSwFXwB~q9MSduxGdba9Q-im0UZMmvVAk4D1Iv2JjTLpM-1PCsg__)

 It's all about the show, isn't it?
 The dramatic screenshots, the cryptic messages, the vague threats of 'unleashing' their skills.
 It's less about actual hacking and more about building a persona that screams 'I'm a super cool, super mysterious hacker, fear me!'

 ---
+### Gain skills, not just knowledge
+---

+Some of these self-inflicted "skills gaps" for those starting out are due to role expectations after being certified.
+These are the same people failing tech interviews when it is time to perform.
+In the modern tech world it is no longer acceptable to just read a book, do a CompTIA exam and wing it until someone shows you mercy for employment.

+You must be more practical by not only learning theory of specialized security subjects, but you must actually PUT IT INTO PRACTICE!
+Being well-versed in theory will get you to a lot places but in the security space we do more than just discuss these matters, we must implement the solutions.

+Reiteration: Congrats on your recent certification, but this field can not truly solve issues with multiple choice tests.
+What can you do?

+---